 Best Slate: Crate and Barrel 20" x 12" Cheese Board

 Slate is a non-porous material that's easy to keep clean; you can give it a little extra luster by rubbing in a few drops of mineral oil after you wash it with soap and water.
 This simple black board measures 20 x 12 inches and has a flaked edge that gives it an especially distinctive look.

 Felt pads on the bottom of the board mean you can put it directly on a wood or glass table without worrying about leaving scratch marks.
-There's also a fun factor with slate: You can use chalk to write directly on the board, so guests will be able to tell distinguish the Brie from the Camembert (to truly nerd out, write down the region and purveyor, too).
+There's also a fun factor with slate: You can use chalk to write directly on the board, so guests will be able to tell distinguish the Brie from the Camembert.
+To truly nerd out, write down the region and purveyor, too.

+The arrow motif on this gorgeously detailed cutting board is a serious conversation starter.
 When you're not using it to serve charcuterie, this board can also double as a piece of artwork for the kitchen, hung on the wall from a hole at the top of the design.
 It measures 12.5 x 5 inches and can be easily cleaned by hand washing.